Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 A game character can help bring your game to life and make it more enjoyable to play.

-Here are a few reasons why adding a game character is vital in games:
+Here are a few reasons why adding your own characters is vital in games:

 Step 6: Add Sound Effects

-Like creating characters, adding sound effects brings your game to life and makes it more enjoyable for players.
+Like creating characters, adding sound effects brings your game to life and elevates players’ experience.
 They also set the mood and atmosphere of your game.

 So don’t forget to add some incredible sound effects if you want to draw attention.